How to Start a Nonprofit in Ohio: A Beginner’s Step-by-Step Guide

 File for Federal 501(c)(3) Status

-Since January 31, 2020, all applications for federal tax-exempt status must be submitted electronically through Pay.gov, as per IRS information about Form 1023.
+Since January 31, 2020, all applications for federal tax-exempt status must be submitted electronically through Pay.gov, as specified by IRS information about Form 1023.
 Two primary application options exist:

 Standard Form 1023: